 Ayurvedic Approach to Spring Cleaning – Home, Body, Mind

-You can almost taste it.
-You can certainly smell it.
-From that first rainfall on a mildly chilly day in late winter, there’s that quality in the air — is it the scent of softening soil?
-A change in the wind?
-The beginning stages of new life — buds and grasses and flowers — still invisible beneath the earth, but nonetheless preparing for their emergence?
+From that first rainfall on a chilly day in late winter, there’s that quality in the air.
+The beginning stages of new life — buds and grasses and flowers — Springtime!

-Start each morning by brushing your teeth, and also scraping your tongue.
+Start each morning by brushing your teeth and scraping your tongue with a Sterling or Stainless Steel Tongue Cleaner.
 (Learn more about the practice here.)
-This helps remove any ama (toxins) buildup from the previous night.
-Then, before (or after) bathing, massage your skin with warm Organic Sesame Oil (read more about abhyanga), as this helps to lubricate and tone skin, muscles and joints, as well as improving circulation and calming the mind.
+This helps remove ama (toxins) buildup from the previous night.
+Then, before (or after) bathing, massage your skin with warm Organic Sesame Oil (read more about abhyanga), as this helps to lubricate and tone skin, muscles, and joints, as well as improving circulation and calming the mind.
 It’s a great start to the day!